Ray L. Brownfield

-Ray Brownfield brings 40 years of agricultural property experience to Land Pro clientele.
+Ray Brownfield brings over 40 years of agricultural property experience to Land Pro.

-During his career, Ray has worked in farm management and real estate brokerage for Continental Illinois Bank and Trust Company, First National Bank of Peoria, The Northern Trust and Capital Agricultural Property Services, Inc. Ray served as the President of the REALTORS® Land Institute (RLI) during 2012, and is Chair of RLI's Land Education Foundation (LEF).
+During his career, Ray has worked in real estate brokerage and farm management for Continental Illinois Bank and Trust Company, First National Bank of Peoria, The Northern Trust and Capital Agricultural Property Services, Inc. Ray served as the President of the REALTORS® Land Institute (RLI) during 2012, and is Chair of RLI's Land Education Foundation (LEF).

 Ray is a graduate of Illinois State University at Normal, and serves on the Dean's Advisory Board.
 Ray is a recipient of the Holbert Award, which is the highest award bestowed on an individual by the ISU Department of Agriculture.
 In 2010, Ray was inducted into Illinois State University’s College of Applied Science and Technology’s Hall of Fame.

-Ray earned the Accredited Land Consultant (ALC) professional designation through the REALTORS® Land Institute, and through his membership in the American Society of Farm Managers and Rural Appraisers (ASFMRA), Ray earned the professional designation of Accredited Farm Manager (AFM).
+Ray earned the Accredited Land Consultant Advanced (ALC Advanced) professional designation through the REALTORS® Land Institute, and through his membership in the American Society of Farm Managers and Rural Appraisers (ASFMRA), Ray earned the professional designation of Accredited Farm Manager (AFM).
 In October 2012, Ray received the ASFMRA’s most prestigious award, the D. Howard Doane Award.
 Ray also holds the professional designation of Accredited Rural Appraiser (ARA).

-He is a spokesperson for the industry, and, as such, is a frequently-sought speaker on both conservation issues and the future viability of agriculture, and is regularly interviewed by the agriculture media on these topics.
+He is a spokesperson for the industry and is a frequently-sought speaker on both the future viability of agriculture and conservation issues, and is regularly interviewed by the agriculture media on these topics.